Pakistan says it is on the road to major change, but few are fully persuaded

 In Afghanistan, Islamabad has been key in getting the Taliban around the table for talks with the Americans.

-And Khan, in the face of rising tensions following bloody attacks by militant groups, visited Tehran and agreed last week to set up a joint rapid reaction force for the border area with Iran. [nL5N2242MZ]
+And Khan, in the face of rising tensions following bloody attacks by militant groups, visited Tehran and agreed last week to set up a joint rapid reaction force for the border area with Iran.

 Since taking office in August, Khan has also consistently offered talks with Modi, and Pakistani officials are hopeful that the Indian leader will eventually say yes if he wins a second term in office.